Ensemble learning for Physics Informed Neural Networks: a Gradient Boosting approach: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we will demonstrate the effectiveness of the proposed GB PINNs algorithm through a comprehensive set of numerical experiments.
 To simplify the notation, we use a tuple of numbers to denote the neural network architecture, where the tuple represents the depth and width of the layers.
 For example, a neural network with a two-dimensional input and a one-dimensional output, as well as two hidden layers with width $100$ is represented as $(2,100,100,1)$.
-Our default experimental setup is summarized in Table \ref{default_setup}, and will be used in all experiments unless otherwise specified.
+The set up of the experiments can be found in appendix \ref{apdx_setup}.
 To quantify the model's accuracy, we use the relative $l^2$ error over a set of points $ \{x_i\}_{i=1}^N $:

+where $u_{pred}$ and $u_{true}$ are the prediction and ground truth of the solution for a given PDE, respectively.

+In our analysis, we assess the error across a defined set of grid points.
+In the subsequent experiments, we produce a set of $1,000$ equidistant points for each dimension within the domain.
+These points are then combined using the Cartesian product to establish the grid coordinates.

+We also clarify that all the predictions of numerical experiments below are in-domain.
+That is, the training data and test data are coming from the same domain.